mcorino/wxRuby3/lib/wx/doc/extra/00_starting.md

 with wxWidgets itself).
 The base Wx::App class actually does not define these methods so it's also not needed (even not possible) to call `super` in the implementation.
 The wxRuby application class implementation will call the wxWidget OnInit base implementation itself and after successful completion check for the existence of an #on_init method (which could also be 'automagicallly' created from a block passed to #run) and call that if available or terminate the application if not.
-For the exit sequence to executions are similar but reversed (first a possible #on_exit method and than the wxWidgets base OnExit).
+The exit sequence of executions are similar but reversed (first a possible #on_exit method and than the wxWidgets base OnExit).

 What remains though is that for a derived application class it is still not necessary to explicitly create a class instance.
 Simply calling the #run class method will suffice.